KDE/documentation-docs-kdenlive-org/effects_and_filters/lists/video_effects_list.rst

      - |linux|\ |appimage|\ |windows|\ |apple|
      - Generate
      - Adjustable Vignette (|vignette|)
+   * - :doc:`/effects_and_filters/video_effects/vr360_and_3d/vr360_cap`
+     - |appimage|
+     - VR360 and 3D
+     - Attempts to fill in zenith and nadir by stretching and blurring the image data.
+It samples a band of latitude near the start of the effect and stretches and blurs it over the pole. (|frei0r.bigsh0t_cap|)
    * - :doc:`/effects_and_filters/video_effects/vr360_and_3d/vr360_equi2stereo`
      - |appimage|
      - VR360 and 3D
-     - converts an equirectangular frame (panoramic) to a rectilinear frame (what you’re used to seeing).
+     - Converts an equirectangular frame (panoramic) to a rectilinear frame (what you’re used to seeing).
 Can be used to preview what will be shown in a 360 video viewer.
 Delayed frame blitting mapping on a time bitmap (|frei0r.bigsh0t_eq_to_rect|)
    * - :doc:`/effects_and_filters/video_effects/vr360_and_3d/vr360_equi_mask`
      - |appimage|
      - VR360 and 3D